ACCOUNTING AND AUDITING

 - ICBA opposes any prohibitions on the ability of community banks to classify mortgage loans and investment securities at amortized cost when the bank’s intent is to collect contractual cash flows.

 - ICBA supports the work of the Financial Accounting Foundation’s Private Company Council to seek recognition, measurement, and disclosure alternatives for smaller private companies including non-public community banks.

 - When accounting standards are developed, provisions should be made for smaller financial institutions and businesses so that the cost of implementing the standards does not outweigh their benefit to financial statement users.

 Burdens of Accounting Standards.
 As accounting standards become more complex, there is great merit in looking at whether all aspects of accounting and disclosure standards are necessary for all companies.
 Accounting standards setters should take greater account of the potential impact of changes to accounting standards on community banks and other small businesses, be they private or public companies, which have fewer resources to cope with them.
 The costs of accounting changes must not outweigh their benefits.
 The PCC should become a more proactive partner in the accounting standard setting process to ensure that the burdens on small community banks are adequately addressed and reconciled.

-Staff contact: James Kendrick
+Staff Contact: James Kendrick